alexfernandez/alexfernandez.github.io/2017/origins-language.md

 These combinations are most probably evolved from groupings, and are therefore modern constructions.

-The number of simple sounds has probably increased with time.
+The number of consonants has probably increased with time.

-There must have been a definite advantage for hominids that can combine simple meanings into one coherent whole, as compared with those that could only emit separate sounds.
+There must have been a definite advantage for hominins that can combine simple meanings into one coherent whole, as compared with those that could only emit separate sounds.
 Group coordination become possible without having to see each other.